User guide

 The hard coded settings are the same as the ones used in a recipe above.
 There are also a number of additional settings available in the script file:

-6. mask_flip_probaility: The probability of the scanner mask being rotated 180 degrees.
-Initially set to 20 out of 100.
+. - mask_flip_probaility: The probability of the scanner mask being rotated 180 degrees.
+Initially set to

-These five settings are always active, even when the script is run in recipe mode.
+These settings are always active, even when the script is run in recipe mode.

 Note that the setting movement_direction, also used in recipes, must be enclosed with quotation marks in the script file, like this: